 All that is really needed to adopt a street is some of your time and the willingness to collect litter on an adopted street a minimum of twelve times a year (more if you want).
 Everything else is provided free of charge: litter tongs, trash bags, safety shirts, training, and the pickup and disposal of collected trash.
 All you have to do is to pick up the litter.

-In addition to helping Port St. Lucie become litter free, your group will be recognized with a sign that provides your group's name posted on your adopted street.
+In addition to helping Port St. Lucie become litter free, your group will be recognized with a sign that provides your group's name posted in both directions of your adopted street.

 See some pictures of our groups in action

 To sign up for the Adopt-a-Street program, contact the Keep Port St. Lucie Beautiful Committee, email@example.com; the Neighborhood Services Department, (772) 873-6312; or follow the links below for further information or an application.

 Here are some things you'll need in connection with your clean-up efforts:

 Keep Port St. Lucie Beautiful has partnered with Call2Recycle since 2006 to collect cell phones and rechargeable batteries.
 The Call2recycle company sends us empty boxes and once the boxes are full we ship them back to the company for recycling.
 There is no charge to KPSLB.
 It is convenient for the employees and the residents to recycle phones and rechargeable batteries year round.
 KPSLB places recycling boxes at several City locations.

 January 2006 to November 2016